-Since 2008, the spotlight is on the concept of a distributed ledger and hashgraph is the new entrant to the decentralization world.
-Hashgraph visualizes a fresh and enhanced peer-to-peer computing model that will harness its power to an unprecedented level.
-As we transit from client-server to a new trust layer for the internet, the hashgraph will solve the impediments to efficiency, scalability, and interoperability.
-In addition, hashgraph plans to solve the Byzantine General’s Problem using Asynchronous Byzantine Fault Tolerance.
+Since 2012, Nadcab Technology the spotlight is on the concept of a distributed ledger and hashgraph is that the new entrant to the decentralization world.
+Hashgraph visualizes a fresh and enhanced peer-to-peer computing model which will harness its power to an unprecedented level.
+As we transit from client-server to a replacement trust layer for the web, the hashgraph will solve the impediments to efficiency, scalability, and interoperability. additionally, hashgraph plans to unravel the Byzantine General’s Problem using Asynchronous Byzantine Fault Tolerance.

-The Hashgraph is currently a private and permissioned network that is being utilized for commercially viable solutions.
+The Hashgraph is currently a personal and permissioned network that's being utilized for commercially viable solutions.
 The prior knowledge of the nodes and identities provides the hashgraph natural protection against Sybil attacks.
-The consensus mechanisms will account for any maliciousnesses and thus retain the overall throughput.
+The consensus mechanisms will account for any maliciousnesses and thus retain the general throughput.

 Hashgraph works on the gossip protocol aka epidemic protocol, which is a process of computer-computer communication.
 These are based on the way that social networks disseminate information.

 Hashgraph follows virtual voting.
 The node can look at its own hashgraph, examine other nodes, and vote in place of the other node.
 The nodes are said to be in consensus when two-thirds of the nodes in the network are witnesses.